snabbco/snabb/src/program/l2vpn/README.md

    connectivity status of the PW (see below for details).

-This proprietary protocol performs a subset of functions that are provided by distinct protocols in standardised PW implementations based on MPLS or L2TPv3.
+This proprietary protocol performs a subset of functions that are provided by distinct protocols in standardized PW implementations based on MPLS or L2TPv3.
 Both of these provide a "maintenance/signalling protocol" used to signal and set up a PW.
 For MPLS, this role is played by LDP (in "targeted" mode).
 For